Missing and murdered women…CADVA, dissatisfied with investigations, wants answers

 “Since the announcement was made, I haven’t heard back from the police.
 I really don’t know what is going on.
 I don’t know wha happening again,” a troubled Thakoor said yesterday.

-When contacted yesterday, Blanhum said that he could not comment on the Sheema Mangar investigation, but noted that efforts are ongoing to find her killer.
+When contacted shortly after, Crime Chief Blanhum said that he could not comment on the Sheema Mangar investigation, but noted that efforts are ongoing to find her killer.
 CADVA’s Dianne Madray is however, not very convinced.

 “I had some issues on my last trip because I called out the officer and his superior became very angry.
 I ended up walking out.
 This officer is also working on the Shonnette Savory case, and I don’t feel like they have gone forward on any of these cases,” Madray said.